Home / Focused Guides / Camp Guide Archive / Low-Cost or Free Philly Summer Camps

 Fleisher Arts Memorial

-This arts center offers immersive visual arts day camps for young people ages 5-18.
+Fleisher Arts Memorial offers immersive visual arts day camps for young people ages 5-18.
+From painting to photography, figure drawing to wheel throwing, there’s something for everyone and no shortage of ways to get your child’s creative juices flowing.
 There is tuition assistance available.

 Yes!
 And… Collaborative Arts

-This performing arts organization has four summer camp options for kids of all ages who want to get on stage.
+Yes!
+And… Collaborative Arts performing arts organization has five summer camp options for kids of all ages who want to get on stage.
 One is completely free, and the others offer sliding scale rates starting at $5.
 Full scholarships are also available.

 Taller Puertorriqueño